 The Magdalen Islands are located in the middle of the Gulf of Saint Lawrence, between the Gaspé Peninsula and Cape Breton Island in Nova Scotia.
-Made up of around 15 islands and islets, seven of which are connected by sandbars, the archipelago has a coastal profile completely different from the rest of Quebec.
+Made up of around 15 islands and islets, seven of which are connected by sandbars, the archipelago is completely different from the rest of Quebec.
 Dunes and beaches make up around a third of the land area.
-Despite their small size, the Magdalen Islands are home to 14 at-risk species and 14 zones recognized as important bird conservation areas (IBA).
+Despite their small size, the Magdalen Islands are home to 14 at-risk species.
+They also include 14 zones recognized as important bird conservation areas (IBA).

-The Nature Conservancy of Canada has been involved in protecting the Magdalen Islands’ fragile habitats for almost 20 years and is currently working in the areas of Havre-aux-Basques and the Pointe de l’Est.
+The Nature Conservancy of Canada (NCC) has been protecting the Magdalen Islands’ fragile habitats for almost 20 years.
+NCC is currently working in the areas of Havre-aux-Basques and the Pointe de l’Est.

-The Havre-aux-Basques area is known for its exceptional wetlands, containing a variety of wildlife species, including several at-risk species.
-Indeed, the piping plover, a bird designated as endangered in Canada and threatened in Quebec, nests on the beaches of Havre-aux-Basques, among others.
+Havre-aux-Basques is known for its exceptional wetlands.
+These provide habitat for a variety of wildlife species, including several at-risk species.
+The piping plover, a bird designated as endangered in Canada and threatened in Quebec, nests on the beaches of Havre-aux-Basques.
 Identified as a high priority site for conservation by the Société de conservation des Îles-de-la-Madeleine (SCÎM - Magdalen Islands Conservation Society), the dune area of Havre-aux-Basques has been targeted for protection by NCC.
-In 2013, NCC secured the largest private property in the area, covering 103 acres (42 hectares), with financial assistance from its partners.
-The Communauté maritime des Îles-de-la-Madeleine engaged in a great collective effort to safeguard this natural environment of high ecological value.
-In fact, it won the award “Villes et villages à la rescousse !”
-(Towns and villages to the rescue!) in 2015 for its exemplary involvement in protection the piping plover’s habitat among the dunes of Havre-aux-Basques.

 The Pointe de l’Est

-The Pointe de l’Est is a vestige of an ecosystem unique in Quebec, showcasing typical elements of the Magdalen Islands landscape (lagoons, marshes, salt-meadows, extensive beaches and freshwater, brackish, or saltwater ponds, etc.).
-These natural environments are strategic areas for several species of ducks and shorebirds, and provide grounds for nesting and shelter for several important species, such as piping plover and horned grebe, two species designated as endangered in Canada and threatened in Quebec.
-As for plant life, three species in particular, which are designated as threatened in Quebec, can be found: Gulf of St. Lawrence aster, broom crowberry and bog huckleberry.
+The Pointe de l’Est is a vestige of a unique ecosystem in Quebec.
+It showcases typical elements of the Magdalen Islands landscape (lagoons, marshes, salt-meadows, extensive beaches and freshwater, brackish, or saltwater ponds, etc.).
+These natural environments are important for several species of ducks and shorebirds.
+They provide nesting grounds and shelter for several important species, such as piping plover and horned grebe, two species designated as endangered in Canada and threatened in Quebec.
+Three provincially threatened plant species can also be found here:

-To date, the Nature Conservancy of Canada’s efforts have helped protect around 148 acres (60 hectares) of natural environments of high ecological value in the Pointe de l’Est area.
+To date, NCC has helped protect around 148 acres (60 hectares) of natural areas of high ecological value in Pointe de l’Est.